spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 │   └── project-playbook.yml
 ```

-Those additional ansible playbooks divided in three groups and contain only a few tasks.
+Those additional ansible playbooks are divided in three groups and contain only few tasks.
 For best results run them in order starting from #1.

 *** [Start cluster](../../main/ansible/additional-playbooks/1-start_cluster.yml) playbook.
 ```shell